A Pattern We Kept Seeing

 - Equity value compounded slowly or not at all.

+The issue was rarely intelligence or intent.
 It was that value was not made explicit — and therefore not managed deliberately

 Why This Problem Is So Common